alleyinteractive/wordpress-simplechart/README.md

 ### Local Development

 If you are working on the [Simplechart JS app](https://github.com/alleyinteractive/simplechart), you can load the main app and widget from `localhost:8080` instead of your WordPress site.

+There are three different ways to do this:

 1. Use the query param `?sclocaldev=1`
 1. Add `define( 'SIMPLECHART_USE_LOCALHOST', true );` to your `wp-config.php` file.